sbelakho2/apex-mediation-platform/infrastructure/helm/backend/README.md

 ## Network Policy

-Network policies default to allowing traffic from the ingress-nginx namespace and egress to PostgreSQL, ClickHouse, and Redis.
+Network policies default to allowing traffic from the ingress-nginx namespace and egress to PostgreSQL and Redis.
 Adjust `networkPolicy.ingress`/`networkPolicy.egress` blocks to match your deployment topology.